 Therefore, we have chosen the JAsCo dynamic AOP framework as an implementation platform for the AWED language.
-JAsCo can be easily extended and provides highly efficient advice execution through its Hotswap and Jutta systems [32].
-Furthermore, JAsCo already natively supports a model of stateful aspects based on finite state machines [33], which can be extended to support distributed sequences as well.
+JAsCo can be easily extended and provides highly efficient advice execution through its Hotswap and Jutta systems [33].
+Furthermore, JAsCo already natively supports a model of stateful aspects based on finite state machines [34], which can be extended to support distributed sequences as well.
 In the remainder of the paper we present DJAsCo, an extension of the base JAsCo system for explicit distribution.
 We first briefly introduce the JAsCo run-time architecture and its optimizations.
-Afterwards, the DJAsCo run-time architecture and our prototype implementation are discussed in detail, and a performance evaluation is presented.
+Afterwards, the DJAsCo run-time architecture and our prototype implementation are discussed in detail.
 The DJAsCo extension has been made publicly available as a part of the regular JAsCo distribution [20].